Skip to main content

 • Sleep Disturbances ∞ Progesterone is known for its calming, sleep-promoting effects.
 The abrupt decline in progesterone levels after a treatment cycle, particularly an unsuccessful one, can disrupt normal sleep architecture and contribute to insomnia or non-restorative sleep.

 These symptoms are not isolated events.
 They are the logical consequences of a biological system returning to self-regulation after a period of intense external direction.
-The goal of is to provide targeted support to this system, facilitating a smoother and more efficient return to its natural, balanced state.
+The goal of hormonal optimization is to provide targeted support to this system, facilitating a smoother and more efficient return to its natural, balanced state.

 Intermediate